striblab/generator-striblab/app/templates/README.md

 To run a local web server that will auto-reload with [Browsersync](https://browsersync.io/), watch for file changes and re-build: `gulp develop`
 <% if (answers.projectType === 'cms') { %>
+There are some arguments that can alter the server behavior; you can run these in multiple Terminal tabs for different development needs:

-For the mobile version of the site, use `gulp develop --mobile`.
-If your project has multiple pages, you can target a specific article ID with `gulp develop --cms-id=123456`.
-You can combine both of these and run multiple versions in different terminal tab.
+* For the mobile version of the site, use `gulp develop --mobile`.
+* If your project has multiple pages, you can target a specific article ID with `gulp develop --cms-id=123456`.
+* In a pinch, you can do `gulp develop --no-cms` which will not run the project through the CMS and thus not be fully tested.
   <% } %>

 ### Directories and files